-- Distinguish definite and indefinite articles, declension of singular and plural nouns by adding certain endings to them to differentiate between subjects, objects and indirect objects and construct sentences of simple day to day usage.
-Differentiate between nomnative and akkusative cases with transitive and intransitive verbs, and - Differentiate between nomnative and akkusative cases with transitive and intransitive verbs, and negation with Kein/e/er - 3.
+- 1. Distinguish definite and indefinite articles, declension of singular and plural nouns by adding certain endings to them to differentiate between subjects, objects and indirect objects and construct sentences of simple day to day usage. - 2.
+Differentiate between nomnative and akkusative cases with transitive and intransitive verbs, and negation with Kein/e/er - 3.
 Differentiate use of dative object besides the subject for some specific verbs and Apply the grammar principles of use of personal pronoun as a substitute for noun as per the case, number and gender of the noun. - 4.
 Differentiate preposition forms when used exclusively in akkusative or Dative forms or on combination of the two cases - 5.
 Differentiate conjugation of verbs in present, present-perfect and past participle tenses, separable and inseparable verbs, application of conjugation of modal verbs and position of modal verb in a sentence.